dphfox/Fusion/docs/tutorials/fundamentals/creating-ui.md

 Let's use the `New` function to create a ScreenGui.

-We're going to put it in our `PlayerGui`, so we need to import the `Players`
+We're going to put it in our PlayerGui, so we need to import the `Players`
 service:

 ```Lua linenums="1" hl_lines="2"